Europe's Leading Men's Health Shockwave Clinic

 It’s hard to go a day without the importance of healthy eating being on the news; fast foods, sweets, fizzy drinks, ice creams, burgers and pizza are BAD while green vegetables, whole grain bread and fruit are GOOD.

-For many people in their youth, they are simply able to absorb a bad diet, burning off junk carbs and calories, with impunity and without any noticeable side effects.
+For many people in their youth, they are simply able to absorb a bad diet, burning off junk carbs and calories with impunity and without any noticeable side effects.

-But as we got older our bodies start to complain and we notice the difference.
+But as we get older our bodies start to complain and we notice the difference.
 The majority of people fret about the way they look, especially their waistline and many suffer medical complications because of what they eat or have eaten.

 Having an erection is dependent on a healthy vascular system.
-In simple terms that is the system that carries your blood around your body delivering nutrients and oxygen to the body tissues and removing waste matter.
+In simple terms that is the system that carries the blood around your body delivering nutrients and oxygen to the body tissues and removing waste matter.

 The same system carries an avalanche of blood to your penis causing an erection.
-Blood vessels can be damaged and impaired with a poor diet damaging the lining of blood vessels, known as the Endothelium.
-The Endothelium produces nitric oxide, which allows penile blood vessels to relax and allow greater blood to flow into the penis.
+Blood vessels can be damaged and impaired by a poor diet damaging the lining of blood vessels, known as the Endothelium.
+The Endothelium produces nitric oxide, which allows penile blood vessels to relax and allow a greater blood to flow into the penis.

 Over time, poor diet causes this lining to lose its elasticity and blood vessels become narrower with fatty deposits and plaque.
 As a result, many men will no longer get full erections.
 This doesn’t happen overnight, but over a sustained period of time.